Dasbiyo: Overview

+Dasbiyo is 19 kilometres (11 mi) south of Holhol, 17 kilometres (10 mi) northwest of Ali Adde, 15 kilometres (9 mi) northeast of Ali Sabieh, and 62 kilometres (38 mi) southeast of Djibouti City.

+Geography

+Dasbiyo is located in the south of Djibouti and the west of the Region of Ali Sabieh.
+It is built in a plain at the foot of the Hadla Mountains 581 metres (1,906 feet) above sea level.

 Climate

 Dasbiyo has a hot arid climate (BWh) by the Köppen-Geiger system.
-The town experiences very warm winters and sweltering summers.
+The town experiences long, hot to sweltering, dry summers, and mild winters.
 Occasionally, Dasbiyo has heavy rains where the precipitation for the entire year will fall over the course of a few days.

 Demographics

 The population of Dasbiyo has been estimated to be 1,750.
 The town inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Issa Somali predominant.